-CESC Limited ('CESC' or 'the Company'), is the flagship company of the RP-Sanjiv GoenkaGroup (the 'Group').
-Registered in 1899, it is a fully integrated power utility engaged inthe generation and distribution of electricity across 567 square kilometres of licensedarea in Kolkata and Howrah, West Bengal.
-It supplies safe, cost- effective and reliableelectricity to over 2.8 million customers - both consumers household and commercialestablishments.
+CESC Limited ('CESC' or 'the Company), is the flagship company of the RP-Sanjiv GoenkaGroup (the 'Group').
+Registered in 1897, it is a fully integrated power utility engaged inthe generation and distribution of electricity across 567 square kilometres of licensedarea in Kolkata and Howrah, West Bengal.
+It supplies safe, cost- effective and reliableelectricity to over 2.9 million customers - to both consumer households and commercialestablishments.

-CESC spearheads the Group's interest in the power sector.
-Its subsidiaries are activein the organised retail, business process management and infrastructure sectors as a partof the strategy for diversification and long-term growth.
+Apart from spearheading the Group's interest in the power sector, the Company, throughits subsidiaries, is also active in the organised retail, business process management andinfrastructure sectors as a part of its strategy for diversification and long-term growth.

 This chapter presents an overview of the energy sector as well as details ofoperational and financial performance of the Company.
 It also discusses importantinitiatives taken by CESC and its subsidiaries during the year to achieve its growth andperformance objectives.